Spanish - Associate in Arts for Transfer

 Origins, social organization, geographic and political histories of Native Americans in California, and the effects of colonialism and settler colonialism.
 Exploration of the evolving relationship of Indigenous peoples and nations with settler colonial societies.
 Course surveys California Indigenous peoples,. selected tribal community histories, federal and state Indian policies, and California Indigenous history.
 This course is not open to students who are enrolled in or have received credit for ANTH 107.

 This course provides a comprehensive exploration of intercultural communication within the context of the social and behavioral sciences.
-It focuses on how human behavior, societal structures, and communication are shaped by culture, perception, and identity.
+The focus is on how human behavior, societal structures, and communication are shaped by culture, perception, and identity.
 Through theoretical frameworks and empirical research, students will critically examine communication dynamics across diverse cultural groups, assess the socio-psychological impacts of culture on communication and analyze the historical and contemporary factors influencing intercultural relations.
 This course is not open to students who have received credit for SPCH 110.

 The processes of socialization focusing on the interrelationship of family, school, and community.
 Examines the influence of multiple societal contexts.
 Explores the role of collaboration between family, community, and schools in supporting children’s development, birth through adolescence.